The Angels (Australian band): Late 1970s: First three albums

 In 1976, the Angels signed a recording deal with the Albert Productions label, upon the recommendation of Bon Scott and Malcolm Young (from AC/DC).
-The group dropped "Keystone" from their name and became simply, the Angels, and relocated to Sydney with the line-up of Neeson on lead vocals and bass guitar, King on drums, Rick on lead guitar and John Brewster on lead vocals and rhythm guitar.
+The group dropped "Keystone" from their name to become the Angels and relocated to Sydney with the line-up of Neeson on lead vocals and bass guitar, King on drums, Rick on lead guitar and John Brewster on lead vocals and rhythm guitar.
 According to Ian McFarlane, an Australian musicologist, the group "had toughened its sound into a unique brand of beefy hard rock."

 The Angels' first single, "Am I Ever Gonna See Your Face Again", was released in March 1976, which was produced by Vanda & Young.
 It was co-written by the Brewsters and Neeson; which is the first of three versions of that they released as singles during their career.
 They made their TV debut on national pop music show, Countdown.
 Later that year, King was replaced by Graham "Buzz Throckman" Bidstrup on drums and Chris Bailey (ex-Red Angel Panic, Headband) joined on bass guitar, which allowed Neeson to concentrate on lead vocals.
 Bailey had also been a member of Mount Lofty Rangers, with Bon Scott, in 1974.

 The band's second single, "You're a Lady Now", was released in July 1977, which was followed a month later by their self-titled debut album, The Angels – also produced and recorded by Vanda & Young at Albert Studios, Sydney.
 It included a re-recorded version of "Am I Ever Gonna See Your Face Again".
 Most of its ten tracks were co-written by Neeson and the Brewster brothers.
 Neeson's work as front man allowed the band to develop an energetic and theatrical live presence; he typically appeared on stage as a wild extrovert, dressed in a dinner suit, and sometimes a bow tie, and shaking maracas.
 As a foil Rick remained motionless and wore sunglasses; he has stated that Beethoven convinced him not to move on stage.